Cool Uses for Ice Cubes All Around the House

 Parental challenge #573: removing a splinter from the hand of a screaming, squirming toddler.
 Before you start jabbing with that needle, grab an ice cube and numb the area.
 This should make splinter removal more painless and quicker.

-Discover these clever baking soda hacks that go beyond the kitchen.
+These brilliant baking soda hacks go beyond the kitchen.

 Prevent a blister from a burn